-The ARDC is running a program of investment in platform infrastructure over four years (2019-2023).
+The Australian Research Data Commons is running a program of investment in platform infrastructure over four years (2019-2023).
 A goal of the program is to increase the number of researchers with access to platforms, both in terms of absolute number and in terms of diversity of disciplines.
-The program also seeks to support a community of platform operators.
+The program also seeks to support a community of platform developers and managers.

-The 2019 open call invested in ten platform projects that cover the National Science and Research Priorities and National Research Infrastructure Roadmap focus areas.
+We have undertaken two open calls and invested $21.7 million in 26 platforms projects that cover the National Science and Research Priorities and National Research Infrastructure Roadmap focus areas.
 The breadth of investment ensures Australia's world class research system continues to improve productivity, create jobs, lift economic growth and support a healthy environment.

 We took a two-stage approach to making investments in platforms.
 The first was a call for expressions of interest (EOIs) and then a request for proposal (RFP).

 The EOI phase was intended to facilitate collaboration between researchers, research groups, research organisations and communities around a proposed Platform investment, with all EOIs made public on the ARDC website (see Key resources below to view them).